 David’s battle for justice, however, was not over.
 The Crown had decided not to re-try him, entering a “stay of proceedings” instead – meaning that although David was finally freed from prison, he had not yet cleared his name.

 David and Joyce continued the fight to clear his name for another five long years.
-In this battle, and with help from the Association in Defence of the Wrongly Convicted (AIDWYC), they were able to enlist forensic scientific techniques that had not been available at earlier stages of the process.
+In this battle, and with help from the Innocence Canada (formerly AIDWYC), they were able to enlist forensic scientific techniques that had not been available at earlier stages of the process.
 On July 18, 1997, DNA testing results confirmed that the semen found in Gail’s clothing could not possibly have been David’s.
 Rather, it was Larry Fisher’s.

 David now had conclusive proof that he was innocent.
 The Saskatchewan government has since provided $10 million of compensation to David and his family for their horrific, decades-long ordeal.
 Fisher, meanwhile, was at long last convicted of the rape and murder of Gail Miller, on November 22, 1999.